Project Overview

 What if trans daters could feel more confident that their matches understood their identity?

-One solution my team and I explored is a pre-match confirmation feature that ensures users are aware they are matching with a trans dater.
-This added step provides trans users with greater assurance, comfort, and security, helping to reduce the likelihood of being unmatched after disclosure.
+One solution we explored was a pre-match confirmation feature that ensures users are aware they are matching with a trans dater.
+This extra step was designed to give trans users more comfort and confidence, while reducing the risk of being unmatched after disclosure.

 Expanding Preferences for More Intentional Matches